 Option: Campers in Groups 3-7 will be able to choose what to participate in each week.
 Offerings will include theater, sports and other activities.

 Because we have campers who only spend a portion of their summer with us, we host an event/theme each week so that each week is special!

 From day trips (for older campers) to water experiments to a talent show to our annual camp out (for older campers), some of the special events are Solebury School Day Camp traditions, others will be new to our veteran campers.

-Week of July 6th: Archery
+*Week of July 5th: Naturepalooza

-Week of August 3rd: Spirit Week
+Week of August 2: SPIRIT WEEK

 Our staff includes teachers, counselors, and a camp nurse.
 The staff is handpicked by the Camp Co-Directors Julie Laing and Leila Crooks, who have been with Solebury School Day Camp for a combined 15 years.
 We select counselors who share our love of children and who are dedicated to providing them with a fun and educational summer.
 Most of our staff have been with the camp since they were campers!

 Extra Services for Today's Busy Families

 To make our parents' summers as enjoyable and stress-free as your children's...

 Food is included.
 We provide the campers with a hot and cold lunch (several choices) and two snacks every day.
 We are a peanut-free camp .
 We offer a range of options for children including vegetarian and non-vegetarian entrees, an extensive salad and sandwich bar, sunflower butter and jelly sandwiches (the campers who like PB&J love it), and a variety of fresh fruit.